 It’s time to #MeetWilden!
-Meet Wilden’s new Planning & Development Manager, Cameron Dodd.
+Meet Cameron Dodd, Wilden’s VP Development & Planning

 1. How and when did you first get involved with Wilden and what is your role?

-I’m new to the Wilden team and area, having recently started working here as the Planning & Development Manager in June 2016.
-My wife and I have had our eyes on Wilden as a desirable place to live for some time.
-I was fortunate to land my new job here and it was a no-brainer to move into the community.
+In June 2016 I joined the Wilden team as the Planning & Development Manager.
+My wife and I had our eyes on Wilden as a desirable place to live for some time and I was fortunate to land my job here and it was a no-brainer to move into the community.
 Now I work in the position of VP Development & Planning.

 2. What are some of your favourite things about working with Wilden?